WhiskyDickens/calculatron/README.md

 Calculatron is a simple web application that helps users with everyday calculations.

-From free-type mathematical expressions, or a simple "X is what % of Y", and even a mortgage calculator.
+From free-type mathematical expression calculations, to simple "X is what % of Y", and even fully-built mortgage, tip & take-home salary calculators.

-The application is written in many different language to make it easy for devs to implement it into their application or just install it in their localhost for personal use/enhancement:
+The application is written in many differents language to make it easy for anyone to use.
+Devs can implement it into their own projects or just install it in their localhost for personal use/enhancement.

+Current progress:

 - PHP (in progress)
 - Javascript (in progress)